AMT custom 1949 Ford

 And this is what the model looks placed on the jig, with wheels.
 I gave the body a small forward tilt by using different heights for the supports front and back.
 For the first time I saw that playing car designer is not as easy as it looks..
 The model looks kind of weird..

 A side view possibly helps in determining what to change.
 Maybe the wheels/tires are too big?
 Possibly the rear wheels need to move forward?
-The real car had its boot lengthened 12 mm (in scale), maybe that helps?
+The real car had its trunk lengthened 12 mm (in scale), maybe that helps?
 Not an easy job, since the rear of the car tapers quite strongly.
 Let's first finish the current modifications.

 I decided to apply a partial coat of Mr Surfacer to see how the model looked in a neutral color.
 For the first time I noted that the hood looks strange, since it's now wider than long.
 Therefore I started adding 1 x 1 mm plastic strips at the rear of hood to gradually make the hood longer until it looks natural.
-At the same time I realised that I now need to lengthen the boot too, and this will be very complicated.
+At the same time I realised that I now need to lengthen the trunk too, and this will be very complicated.
 I also found some waviness in the roof that required more sanding.

 After some more sanding and layers of Mr Surfacer, here's another look with the longer hood.
 I'm still not sure about the shape.
 Maybe the opening ahead of the door (like the real car) doesn't work.